salimtop/chain-store-management-system/README.md

 You can look at "Introducing.pdf" for a short presentation.

+-I didn't knew design principles, Database operations.
+I have learnt thanks to faults in this project .
-There is still something missing.
+-There is still something missing.